sushemer/systemverilog-basic/2_Devices/README.md

          ├─ 2_2_Y_Sensor_B/
          └─ ...

-Cada sensor debería contar, idealmente, con:
+Each sensor should ideally contain:

-- Un archivo `README.md` o similar describiendo:
+- A `README.md` describing:
-  - Propósito del sensor.
+  - The sensor purpose
-  - Pines relevantes (VCC, GND, señales de datos).
+  - Relevant pins
-  - Tipo de interfaz (digital simple, PWM, SPI, I²C, trigger/echo, etc.).
+  - Interface type (digital, PWM, SPI, I²C, trigger/echo, etc.)
-- Referencias a su **datasheet** o a documentación externa.
+- Links to its datasheet or external documentation
-- Esquemas simples o fotos del wiring (cuando sea relevante).
+- Simple wiring diagrams or photos when useful

-Sensores previstos en este repositorio (ejemplos):
+Sensors expected in this repository:

 - **HC-SR04 (ultrasonic distance)**
-  - Señales principales: `TRIG`, `ECHO`, `VCC`, `GND`.
+  - Signals: `TRIG`, `ECHO`, `VCC`, `GND`
-  - Consideraciones de nivel: `ECHO` suele ser 5 V y requiere adaptación a 3.3 V.
+  - Level notes: `ECHO` is usually 5 V → requires level shifting
-- **Encoder rotatorio (KY-040 o similar)**
+- **Rotary encoder (KY-040 or similar)**
-  - Señales típicas: `CLK`, `DT`, `SW`, `VCC`, `GND`.
+  - Signals: `CLK`, `DT`, `SW`, `VCC`, `GND`
-  - Usado para navegación por menús o ajuste de valores.
+  - Used for menu navigation or value adjustment
-- **Potenciómetro + ADC externo**
+- **Potentiometer + external ADC**
-  - Potenciómetro como divisor de voltaje hacia un ADC.
+  - Potentiometer acts as voltage divider
-  - ADC comunicándose por SPI o I²C con la FPGA.
+  - ADC communicates via SPI or I²C

-Si se considera necesario, se pueden añadir imágenes de wiring en una subcarpeta `Mult/` dentro de cada sensor (por ejemplo, `2_2_1_HC_SR04/Mult/`).
+Images may be stored in a `Mult/` folder inside each sensor directory.

 ---

-## 2.3 Actuators · Salidas
+## 2.3 Actuators · Outputs

-Los actuadores se organizan en:
+Actuators are organized under:

     2_devices/
      └─ 2_3_Actuators/